QubitProducts/cherrytree/README.md

 * **options.logError** - default is true.
 A function that is called when transitions error (except for the special `TransitionRedirected` and `TransitionCancelled` errors).
 Pass in `true`/`false` or a custom error handling function.
 * **options.pushState** - default is false, which means using hashchange events.
 Set to `true` to use pushState.
 * **options.root** - default is `/`.
 Use in combination with `pushState: true` if your application is not being served from the root url /.
 * **options.interceptLinks** - default is true.
 When pushState is used - intercepts all link clicks when appropriate, prevents the default behaviour and instead uses pushState to update the URL and handle the transition via the router.
+You can also set this option to a custom function that will get called whenever a link is clicked if you want to customize the behaviour.
 Read more on [intercepting links below](#intercepting-links).
 * **options.qs** - default is a simple built in query string parser.
 Pass in an object with `parse` and `stringify` functions to customize how query strings get treated.
 * **options.Promise** - default is window.Promise or global.Promise.
 Promise implementation to be used when constructing transitions.